 But, the heavily distorted, down-tuned guitars were no longer in vogue by the turn of the 2000s.
 Instead, these were replaced with punchy, lite-sounding tones of which Franz Ferdinand and the Strokes were masters.
 The quiet-loud dynamics and the sadness-tinged lyrics were replaced by street-smart commentary.
 It took post-grunge’s success apart.
 Yet, as unexpected as it may be the genre refused to go away.

-By the mid 2000s, bands playing a similar style of music were at it again and mainstream radio were ready to embrace them.
-Puddle of Mudd, Three Days Grace, 3 Doors Down and Flyleaf all released successful records taking the post-grunge genre’s popularity all the way to the bank.
-Nickelback was for a number years one of the highest-grossing rock bands in the world, in spite of the music critics’ opposition.
+By the mid-2000s, bands playing a similar style of music were at it again and mainstream radio was ready to embrace them.
+Puddle of Mudd, Three Days Grace, 3 Doors Down, and Flyleaf all released successful records taking the post-grunge genre’s popularity all the way to the bank.
+Nickelback was for a number of years one of the highest-grossing rock bands in the world, in spite of the music critics’ opposition.
 And, even bands like Five Finger Death Punch, continue to draw inspiration from this kind of music, proving post-grunge was the genre that not even 2000s indie rock could kill.

 Sure, many industrial metal bands continue to be active until the present day.
 Yes, industrial metal is not strictly liked to one period.
 But, by the late 2000s, a more commercially acceptable version of the genre had come to dominate MTV and the radio waves, with some still considering it the golden period of the style.
 A backlash was on the way, sure enough, for the synth-heavy, EDM-infused music genre.